PET THURS. Wolves: Skill-Based Program (8:30am-4pm)

 *Children must be independently toileted

-Wednesdays + 1 Saturday (Family Play Day and Gathering in Forester Falls)
+Thursdays + 1 Saturday (Family Play Day and Gathering in Petawawa)

 *Payment plans available upon request (Monthly or in 2 payments)